mdprain/caeser-breaker/README.md

 # Caeser Breaker
-A simple Python script to break a Caeser cipher, using a wordlist from https://github.com/powerlanguage/word-lists
+A simple Python script to break a Caeser cipher of any shift, using a wordlist from https://github.com/powerlanguage/word-lists

 (Nothing really fancy, I know.
 But I figured I should add another public item to my GitHub account.)